ShantanilBagchi/ShantanilBagchi/README.md

 I am an Ex-Instrumentation and Control engineer with 4 yrs. experience in the Oil and Gas industry for a Fortune 500 company.
 My current focus is designing algorithms for estimating and tracking targets to get improved results over conventional methods.

 - 💡 I'm the type of person who will ask **“What can I do to help and improve?”** when presented with a problem and will pitch in whenever needed to find out of box solutions to existing processes.
-I am energized by collaborating with other people to find solutions and implementing them to see production improvement.
-I am motivated by continuous learning.

-- 🌱 I'm currently learning Data Science and Machine Learning skills in order to understand how to improve productivity for business processes using my existing background.
+- 💡 I'm energized by collaborating with other people to find solutions and implementing them to see production improvement.

-- 🔭 I’m looking to collaborate on **OpenSourced** projects on **ML/DL** as well as social impact projects too.
+- 💡 I'm currently learning Data Science and Machine Learning skills in order to understand how to improve productivity for business processes using my existing background.

 ## Let's Connect -